NickyPeto/life-bank/README.md

 # life-bank

-Life Bank is a growing Fintech and the most important thing in its development is comunication and empathy with the users of its brand.
-They believe that the user experience comes firts adn that is why their comunications are alöways with a modern an minimalistic tone.
+Life Bank is a growing Fintech and the most important thing in its development is communication and empathy with the users of its brand.
+They believe that the user experience comes first adn that is why their communications are always with a modern an minimalistic tone.
 Inorder to enter the current Fintech market, Life Bank decided to develop its own application.

 Life Bank aims to introduce Fintech in the current market, increase the user experience and allow a fast, easy and secure management of their economies.